ikem-krueger/ikem-krueger.github.io/_posts/2017-10-15-workaround-dma-boot-errors-on-fedora.md

 tags: linux, fedora, grub2
 ---

-I had to fix a box with Fedora with boot errors like:
+I had to fix a laptop with Fedora with boot errors like:

 ```
 [   11.631123] ata5.00: failed command: READ FPDMA QUEUED